bioinfo-core-BGU/neatseq-flow/docs/source/index.rst

    * `Article on BioRXiv <https://www.biorxiv.org/content/early/2018/12/18/173005>`_
    * `Contact <mailto:sklarz@bgu.ac.il?subject=Inquiry\ about\ NeatSeq-Flow>`_

 ..
-Attention:: Due to version conflicts, the GUI may temporarily not work.
-The issue will be solved during the day.
+Attention:: Due to version conflicts, the GUI was temporarily out of order.
+The problem has been solved so if, for some reason, NeatSeq-Flow GUI does not work for you, please try re-installing it.

 What is **NeatSeq-Flow**?